dkvz/img-lightbox/README.md

 - [ ] Add support for lightbox over an svg tag instead of img
 - [ ] Support for iframes would be really cool
 - [x] Link the repo in package.json
-- [ ] Put on npm when a little more mature, add a gif to show what this does
+- [ ] Add a gif to show what this does - A codepen link would also work
-- [ ] Building as a lib might not be optimal - see README section about using the component